Home · Research · Causeries

 Software.

-Adjustment identification distances to compare DAGs and CPDAGs.
+Adjustment identification distances for comparing DAGs and CPDAGs.

-Python toolbox for optimisation on manifolds with support for automatic differentiation.
+Python toolbox for optimisation on manifolds with automatic differentiation.

 Part of the manopt family.